 Best Dog Brushes 2026: Slicker, Bristle & Deshedding

-The FURminator Short Hair Dog deShedding Tool is our top pick for dog brushes.
-Most effective shedding reduction tool available for double-coated and heavy-shedding breeds.
-For budget shoppers, the JW Pet Gripsoft Double Row Undercoat Rake offers solid value at a lower price.
+The FURminator Short Hair Dog deShedding Tool is the best dog brush for heavy-shedding breeds — the most effective shedding reduction tool available for double-coated dogs.
+Budget option: JW Pet Gripsoft Double Row Undercoat Rake delivers solid results at a lower price.

 See Today’s Price →At a Glance